Making the Most of Your First Year

 Part of turning this new environment as familiar as possible is creating a comfy and welcoming dorm room.
 Pay attention to what you love the most about your bedroom at home and try to replicate it where you can.

-It can be the way your desk is set up or how you keep your closet organized or even the sheets in your bed.
+It can be the way your desk is set up, how you keep your closet organized, or even the sheets in your bed.
 Try to recreate as much as you can in your new space.

-If you are in the process of shopping for your dorm click here to see my best tips and resources.
-Below are my sons’ favorite college dorm purchases that are now moving to their apartments.
+If you are in the process of shopping for your dorm, click here to see my best tips and resources.
+Below are my sons’ favorite college dorm purchases, which are now moving to their apartments.

 COLLEGE DORM FAVORITES